Permutation-Based True Discovery Guarantee by Sum Tests: Introduction

 \section{Introduction}

 In high-dimensional data analysis, researchers are often interested in detecting subsets of features that are associated with a given outcome.
 For instance, in functional magnetic resonance imaging (fMRI) data the objective may be to identify a brain region that is activated by a stimulus; in genomics data one may want to find a biological pathway that is differentially expressed.
-In this context, global tests allow to make meaningful statements at the set level.
-A diverse range of global tests has been proposed in literature: well-known examples are p-value combinations, described and compared in \citet{pesarin}, \citet{comploughin}, \citet{compwon} and \citet{pesarinsalmaso}; other popular methods are Simes' test \citep{simes}, the global test of \citet{globalbis}, the sequence kernel association test \citep{skat} and higher criticism \citep{hc}.
-Their main characteristic is the ability to aggregate signal from multiple features.
+In this context, global tests allow to aggregate signal from multiple features and make meaningful statements at the set level.
+A diverse range of global tests has been proposed in literature: well-known examples are p-value combinations, described and compared in \citet{pesarin}, \citet{comploughin}, \citet{compwon} and \citet{pesarinsalmaso}; other popular methods are Simes' test \citep{simes}, the global test of \citet{globalbis}, the sequence kernel association test (SKAT) \citep{skat} and higher criticism \citep{hc}.
 A substantial proportion, including many of the above-mentioned methods, is sum-based, meaning that the global test statistic may be written as a sum of contributions per feature.
 In this paper we restrict to such sum-based tests.

-The probability distribution of a global statistic depends not only on the marginal distribution of the data, but also on the joint distribution; for this reason, many sum tests only have a known null distribution under independence.
+The probability distribution of a global statistic depends not only on the marginal distributions of the data, but also on the joint distribution; for this reason, many sum tests only have a known null distribution under independence.
 Approaches that deal with the a-priori unknown joint distribution are worst-case distributions, defined either generally or under restrictive assumptions \citep{paverage}, and nonparametric permutation testing \citep{perm1, perm2}.
 As worst-case distributions tend to be very conservative, the latter approach is preferable; it relies on minimal assumptions \citep{exact}, and generally offers an improvement in power over the parametric approach, especially when multiple hypotheses are considered \citep{westyoung, pesarin, exact0, fdpbounds}.

 Rejecting a null hypothesis, however, gives little information on the corresponding set.
 A significant p-value only indicates that there is at least one true discovery, i.e., one feature associated with the outcome, but does not give any information on the proportion of true discoveries (TDP), nor their localization.
 This becomes problematic especially for large sets \citep{woo}.
 Moreover, since interest is usually not just in the set of all features, but in several subsets, a multiple testing procedure is necessary \citep{multiplefmri, multiplegene}.
 Finally, when researchers do not know a priori which subsets they are interested in, they may want to test many and then make the selection post hoc.
 The case for the use of TDPs in large-scale testing problems was argued by \citet{ari} in neuroimaging and by \citet{sea} in genomics.